 Labor laws specify that full-time employees must receive perks when hiring them, even in a remote work setting.
 These perks may vary depending on state laws, but the employee will surely expect to receive them.
 Some of the more common perks include paid vacation, bonuses, and in some cases, health care for the employee.

-Another thing to consider when hiring a full-time employee is that when they exit the company they work for, they sometimes receive compensation when doing so.
-Depending on how they exit the company, the employer might be obligated to pay the employee fees for leaving.
+Another thing to consider when hiring a full-time employee is that when they leave the company they work for, they sometimes receive compensation.
+Depending on how they leave the company, the employer might be obligated to pay the employee fees for leaving.
 For example, if an employee is fired, in some regions, the company must pay them three months’ pay when they leave their position.

 What's a contractor?